No-kill: Best Friends is the leader of the movement

 Best Friends works to shut down puppy mills by helping to pass laws that ban the sale of pets from mills, educating the public about mill-bred pets and encouraging pet lovers to adopt instead of buy.

-The Best Friends Network, made up of hundreds of shelters, rescue groups and other animal welfare organizations in all corners of the country, is committed to saving the lives of homeless pets through collaboration and implementation of effective adoption, spay/neuter and intake prevention programs.
+The Best Friends Network, made up of more than 2,500 shelters, rescue groups and other animal welfare organizations in all corners of the country, is committed to saving the lives of homeless pets through collaboration and implementation of effective adoption, spay/neuter and intake prevention programs.
 We are leading the way by implementing proven methods and inspiring communities to end the killing of dogs and cats in America’s shelters.
 Together, we will Save Them All.